Priyansh-Kedia/OpenGraphParser/README.md

 # Implementation

-    private val openGraphParser = OpenGraphParser(this, showNullOnEmpty = true, context = this)
+    private val openGraphParser = OpenGraphParser(this, showNullOnEmpty = true, cacheProvider = OpenGraphCacheProvider(this))

 	openGraphParser.parse(linkUrl) // To parse the link provided

-The class requires you to implement two callback functions, `onError(error: String)` and `onPostResponse(openGraphResult: OpenGraphResult)`.
+The class requires you to implement two callback functions,`onError(error: String)` and `onPostResponse(openGraphResult: OpenGraphResult)`.
 The former is invoked in case of error (incorrect url), and the latter is invoked on successful response.

 The `showNullOnEmpty` is an optional parameter, with a default value of `false`.
 If set to `true`, the parser would invoke `onError` if the `title` and `description` are empty for the link provided.

-The `context` is also an optional parameter.
-If context is provided, then caching is implemented, and link preview can be generated faster.
+The `cacheProvider` is also an optional parameter.
+It can be passed in two ways :-

-The data class ***OpenGraphResult*** contains:

- - title -> The title of the page the link points to
- - description -> The description metadata of the page
- - url -> The url of the page
- - image -> The image metadata for the page
- - siteName -> The name of the website (BASE URL).
- - type -> The type of the object e.g., "video.movie".
+1. The default `OpenGraphCacheProvider`, which implements `SharedPreferences` from the library itself.
+2. A custom Shared Preferences class which should implement the interface `CacheProvider`.
+The `CacheProvider` interface provides two callback functions `getOpenGraphResult` and `setOpenGraphResult`, where `getOpenGraphResult` is used to write to the cache, and `setOpenGraphResult` is used to read from the cache.

 Inside `onPostResponse(openGraphResult: OpenGraphResult)` you can use the data to show on your UI like this.

     override fun onPostResponse(openGraphResult: OpenGraphResult) {
     	linkPreviewLayout.apply {